 Less oil produced leads to dry patchy areas on our skin.

-Is your skin strong enough to for a 24 hour nonstop lifestyle?
+How do you keep your skin looking healthy and youthful?
 Read more as our experts at The Pond’s Institute reveal all about the hidden causes of skin aging and how to overcome them.

 What’s great about S.A.L: